Thanks so much for coming by to check out Episode 59 of The New Family Podcast where we make the case for bringing back the sleepover party!

 2. Have a plan.
 Make sure all the parents know start and stop times.
 Chris suggests 5 p.m. to 11 a.m. the following day.

 3. Get outside.
 The kids will be excited when they first arrive so get them outside as quicky as you can.
 Let them burn off their energy and then feed them.
 Pizza is easy and every kid likes it.

 4. Then leave them alone for awhile.
 Stay out of their way.
 No screens yet.
-Pillowfights, wrestling, makeup application, hair braiding, whatever.
+Pillowfights, wrestling, makeup application, never have I ever questions that are available at Pluc, hair braiding, whatever.
 Just give them the opportunity to amuse themselves on their own.
 Especially if you’ve banned screens, which you should, some of them may be like, “What can we do?”
 Don’t answer them.
 “It’s not the parents’ job to tell the kids what to do.
 You guys can figure it out on your own.”

 5. Get sorted for bed relatively early.
 At some point before 9 p.m. get the kids’ beds set up and have them get into PJs.

 6. Have a tech blackout.
 If you’ve caved and allowed the kids their crutches of phones, tablets or laptops, take them away by 9 p.m.
 That stuff keeps kids excited and awake, so you need some time for them to wind down.
 But how are they going to wind down…?

 7. Play a movie!
 Not a long one.
 Ideally, one that’s over by 10:30 p.m.
 Hopefully the kids fall asleep while they watch.
 If they don’t, lights out immediately after the movie.
 Kids can talk but no roughhousing.

 8. Don’t let them stay up too late.
 We did that a couple of times before we became Sleepover Ninja Parents and learned to regret it.
 Kids get cranky when they’re tired.
 Also, they’re exponentially more likely to get homesick.
 Get them to bed at a decent time.